CosmaLab/CLUSTER_ANALYSIS/CLUSTER_ANALYSIS_main/README.md

 5. Select the .bin files that will be analyzed.

 6. An ouput data folder called "cluster_analysis" will be created inside the root directory.
-Inside the folder output files will be automatically saved:  .bin, .mat, .xlsx, .ddc, .png, .fig.
+Inside the folder output files will be automatically saved:  .bin, .mat, .xyn, .ddc, .png, .fig.
 Each file will be named with the original list name + the abbreviations of parameters used for the analysis + file extension.